idekerlab/diffusiond/README.md

 The body must be a CX document containing the network, and is encoded as JSON.

+The heatvector can be encoded as node attributes within the network (as Doubles in the range 0..1) or as a query string parameter.
+If it is encode in the network, nodes having heat values must provide the value in "diffusion_input" node attribute.
+An alternate node attribute name can be specified as a query string parameter.

 ###Query String Parameters
 Query string parameters can be used to tweak the heat diffusion alogrithm.

-A heatvector parameter is a list of nodes and their heat values, specified as Doubles (in the range 0..1) either as attributes associated with network nodes (in the CX encodeing) or as a list in the query string.
-The attribute containing the heat value is named by the heatattribute query string parameter, and has a default of "diffusion_input".
-If the heatvector is specified as a query string parameter, it overrides any node attribute in the CX body, and must be encoded in base64 as a Python-style list or dictionary.
+Instead of specifying heat values as network node attributes, they can be provided in the heatvector query string parameter, which is a base64 encoding of a Python list or dictionary.
+If the heatvector is specified, any heat values encoded in network attributes are ignored.

+If no heatvector is provided, heat values must be specified as network node attributes per the Request Body section above.
+The attribute name must be "diffusion_input", but can be overridden by the heatattribute query parameter.

 For example, you can create the correct query string value in Python like so: